Obstructive syndrome in the elderly diagnosis. Bronchial obstruction syndrome (bronchospastic syndrome)

 The presence of latent chronic lung diseases (such as cystic fibrosis, malformations of the bronchopulmonary system).

-Bronchial hyperactivity develops in more than half of children undergoing viral infection or pneumonia with obstructive syndrome.
+Bronchial hyperactivity develops in more than half of children who have had viral infection or pneumonia with obstructive syndrome.
 This state of hyperactivity can last from one week to several months (3-8 months).

-It was noted that the recurrence of obstruction in children under 6 months. - this is most likely bronchial hyperactivity, up to 3 years, then this is the beginning of bronchial asthma.
+It was noted that recurrence of obstruction in children under 6 months. - this is most likely bronchial hyperactivity, before 3 years of age, then this is the beginning of bronchial asthma.

 The main directions in the treatment of broncho-obstructive syndrome in children should include:

-1. Improvement of the drainage function of the bronchi;
+1. Improving the drainage function of the bronchi;

 2. Bronchodilator therapy;